 I don’t remember being particularly afraid of that.
 I was a kid.
 That’s what you did.
 You grew up and you went to the Army and that was pretty much that.

 My great uncle had been in the pacific theater of WWII.
 My grandfather had not served, but only because he had a skill that the army needed more in the states—the ability to drive double trailer trucks, which were used to move everything around.
-My dad was too young for WWII, and was an academic at later times, and did not serve either…so that told me something that didn’t really register at the time.
-Of course, his brother was in college, too, and was still going to be drafted.
+My dad was too young for WWII and was an academic at later times, so did not serve either…so that told me something that didn’t really register at the time.
+Of course his brother was in college, too, and was still going to be drafted.
 Perhaps this was the difference between an engineering degree and one in Russian History.
 Dunno.
 Regardless, my uncle enlisted for three years rather than take the two he would have been indebted to if he waited for the draft.
 For that, he got to select his first assignment.

 So, yeah, that’s how it was.

 I expected, without any real dread, to go overseas and do army things.
-Or, maybe air force things.
+Or maybe air force things.
 I liked things that flew, after all.